Dozens of athletes call on UEFA to ban Israel over rights abuses

 The athletes who endorsed the call include French World Cup winner Paul Pogba, Dutch forward Anwar El Ghazi, Moroccan player Hakim Ziyech and Spanish winger Adama Traore.

-Human rights advocacy groups, including Game Over Israel, the Hind Rajab Foundation and the Gaza Tribunal, also signed the letter.
+Human rights advocacy groups, including the Hind Rajab Foundation and the Gaza Tribunal, also signed the letter.

 The petition marks a continuation of a campaign demanding that UEFA ban Israel from its events, citing atrocities committed during its war on Gaza.